GIST: Gauge-Invariant Spectral Transformers for Scalable Graph Neural Operators: Results

-We now validate GIST's discretization-invariant properties (Section~\ref{sec:theory}) on large-scale mesh-based regression through the use of the DrivAerNet and DrivAerNet++ Dataset \cite{elrefaie2024drivaernet}.
-DrivAerNet is a high-fidelity CFD dataset of parametric car geometries comprising 4{,}000 designs with approximately 500k surface vertices per car and accompanying aerodynamic fields.
-This is extended by DrivAerNet++, which increases the scale to over 10,000 designs and introduces greater geometric diversity across multiple vehicle classes, including SUVs, sedans, and hatchbacks.
-We model each car as a graph whose nodes are surface vertices and edges follow mesh connectivity.
-Our task is \emph{node-level} regression of the surface pressure field on previously unseen cars following the published train/validation/test split.
+We validate GIST's discretization-invariant properties (Section~\ref{sec:theory}) on four surface pressure prediction benchmarks of increasing scale, all involving node-level regression of aerodynamic fields on unseen geometries.

+AirfRANS \citep{bonnet2022airfrans} is a high-fidelity computational fluid dynamics dataset of 2D airfoils under Reynolds-Averaged Navier-Stokes (RANS) simulation, comprising 1000 airfoil designs with approximately 200K mesh nodes per sample across Reynolds numbers 2--6M and angles of attack from $-5^\circ$ to $15^\circ$.
+ShapeNet-Car \citep{chang2015shapenet} is a collection of 3D car geometries used for aerodynamic prediction, containing approximately 3700 mesh points per sample.
+DrivAerNet and DrivAerNet++ \citep{elrefaie2024drivaernet} are distinct high-fidelity CFD datasets of parametric car geometries: DrivAerNet comprises 4{,}000 designs with approximately 500K surface vertices per car, while DrivAerNet++ extends this to over 10{,}000 designs with up to ${\sim}$750K vertices per car and greater geometric diversity across multiple vehicle classes (SUVs, sedans, hatchbacks).
+All datasets model cars or airfoils as graphs with nodes representing surface mesh vertices and edges following mesh connectivity.

-Table~\ref{tab:drivaernet_comparison} shows GIST achieves state-of-the-art on both benchmarks: 20.10\% relative $\ell_2$ error on DrivAerNet (vs.\ 20.35\% for the previous best) and 18.60\% on DrivAerNet++ (vs.\ 20.05\%).
-GIST's linear scaling enables direct processing of these 500K-node meshes without downsampling, while prior methods require lossy projection to regular grids or lower-dimensional latent spaces.
-GIST's spectral attention provides global receptive fields in a single layer, which aids performance on this task.
+On the intermediate-scale benchmarks (AirfRANS and ShapeNet-Car, Table~\ref{tab:airfrans_shapenet}), GIST outperforms Transolver \citep{wu2024transolver}, achieving 0.0028 MSE on AirfRANS (vs.\ 0.0142) and 4.68 MSE on ShapeNet-Car (vs.\ 4.99).
+Both results follow the same train/test splits and surface-pressure MSE definition (per-node MSE over surface mesh vertices) as reported by Transolver, using the standard AirfRANS protocol of \citet{bonnet2022airfrans}.
+On the large-scale benchmarks (DrivAerNet and DrivAerNet++, Table~\ref{tab:drivaernet_comparison}), GIST achieves state-of-the-art on both: 20.10\% relative $\ell_2$ error on DrivAerNet (vs.\ 20.35\% for the previous best) and 18.60\% on DrivAerNet++ (vs.\ 20.05\%), outperforming RegDGCNN \citep{elrefaie2024drivaernet}, Transolver \citep{wu2024transolver}, FigConvNet \citep{choy2025factorized}, and TripNet \citep{chen2025tripnet}.
+GIST's linear scaling enables direct processing of these meshes (up to ${\sim}$750K vertices on DrivAerNet++) without downsampling, while prior methods require lossy projection to regular grids or lower-dimensional latent spaces.
+GIST's spectral attention provides global receptive fields in a single layer, which aids performance on all these tasks.